Check Node.js

 • Required permissions:

-• Projects -> Project Assets (all)
+• Projects → Project Assets (all)

-• Projects -> Recipe Lifecycle Management (all)
+• Projects → Recipe Lifecycle Management (all)

-• Tools -> API Platform (all except OpenAPI)
+• Tools → API Platform (all)

-• Admin -> Workspace Details (all)
+• Admin → Workspace Details (all)

 3. Regenerate token if expired

-Issue: “make workato-init” Hangs
+Issue: “make workato-init” Fails

 Symptoms:

-• Command runs but no output for >2 minutes
+• Command errors or no output

 Solutions:

-3. Try running script directly with verbose output:
+3. Try running with verbose output:

 Salesforce CLI Issues